GS1: Barcodes

 Barcodes defined by GS1 standards are very common.
 GS1 introduced the barcode in 1974.
 A barcode encodes a product identification number that can be scanned electronically, making it easier for products to be tracked, processed, and stored.

 Barcodes improve the efficiency, safety, speed and visibility of supply chains across physical and digital channels.
 They have a crucial role in the retail industry, including today's online marketplaces, moving beyond just faster checkout to improved inventory and delivery management, and the opportunity to sell online on a global scale.
 In the UK alone, the introduction of the barcode in the retail industry has resulted in savings of 10.5 billion pounds per year.

 Some of the barcodes that GS1 developed and manages are: EAN/UPC (used mainly on consumer goods), GS1 Data Matrix (used mainly on healthcare products), GS1-128, GS1 DataBar, and GS1 QR Code.
+Notably, GS1 barcodes can hold more than just a single numerical identifiers, as GS1 has defined a modular & arbitrarily combinable semantic encoding of defined data within GS1 barcodes through the publication of over 150 "Application Identifiers" (AI).
+These AIs allow encoding of details such as the GTIN - AI:(01), the "Country of Origin" - AI:(422), and the "Expiration date" - AI:(17), amongst many other possibilities, including URLs - AI:(8200).

+Sunrise 2027

+In 2023, GS1 launched a global initiative known as Sunrise 2027 to facilitate the transition from one-dimensional (1D) barcodes, such as the EAN/UPC, to two-dimensional (2D) barcodes at retail point-of-sale (POS) and point-of-care (POC) systems.

+The program sets a global target date of 2027 for retailers and healthcare providers to ensure their scanning systems can read both traditional linear barcodes and new 2D symbols, such as QR codes and GS1 DataMatrix.

+Two-dimensional barcodes allow a single standardized symbol to carry more information than legacy formats, enabling functions such as enhanced traceability, product authentication, inventory management, sustainability reporting, and consumer engagement through the GS1 Digital Link standard.
+Pilot programs and retail tests are already underway in over 48 countries, representing approximately 88 percent of global GDP.

 Standards

 The most influential GS1 standard is the GTIN.
 It identifies products uniquely around the world and forms the base of the GS1 system.

 Main GS1 standards are as follows: